Homemade Marshmallow Fondant is such an easy fondant to make for cake decorating, tastes oh-so good and makes your cakes look amazing!

 - 2 lbs confectioners sugar (sifted)

-In a large microwave safe bowl (or a glass bowl of a stand mixer), microwave the marshmallows and the first 2 Tbsp portion of water in 30 second increments.
+- In a large microwave safe bowl (or a glass bowl of a stand mixer), microwave the marshmallows and the first 2 tablespoon portion of water in 30 second increments.
 Stir between each microwave heating until the marshmallows are melted and smooth.